Two decades in the making – the powerful strategies behind the Amazon recommendation engine

 Amazon finds unique opportunities to leverage email to bring customers back to its site.
 It views email as prime inventory for showcasing more products and content.
 Transactional emails often feature recommendation widgets based on previously purchased items, seasonality, and trending products on the site at a given moment.
 Unlike the web and mobile experiences, however, email widgets are typically limited to just two recommendations per message.

 Examples of Amazon’s innovative recommendation strategies

-If today’s eCommerce retailers want to maximize performance and revenue, they’ll have to go beyond serving average recommendation experiences.
-Below are a few of the unique ways Amazon is implementing recommendations, which brands can repurpose and leverage to capture sales and increase AOV.
+If today’s retailers want to maximize eCommerce conversion rates and revenue, they’ll have to go beyond serving average recommendation experiences.
+Below are a few of the unique ways Amazon is implementing recommendations, which brands can repurpose and leverage to capture sales and increase average order value (AOV).

 Allowing for easy comparison of similar items

 When viewing a product detail page, Amazon places a few recommendation widgets below the fold, appearing after the general info and details about the product in view.
 This widget, which precedes technical details and product specifications in page order, allows customers to catch a quick glimpse of similar products side-by-side.
 Details listed include customer ratings, price, delivery information, and size info (when applicable).
 This widget highlights other available product options and helps site visitors narrow down their purchase decision, allowing them to immediately add the most suitable product to their cart.

 It should come as no surprise that today’s brands are able to better personalize site experiences when they know as much about a site visitor as possible.
 The Amazon recommendation system can tailor experiences on a more granular level when a user is logged in.
 As a result, it urges logged out and unknown users to sign into their accounts for a richer recommendation experience.
 For those who do not log-in, the retailer recommends items based on products a user has viewed in that particular session.